 1996 Everest Disaster Remembered

 A couple of months back I was going through some articles on Mount Everest in Wikipedia, and I came across the 1996 Everest Disaster.
 Instantly hooked on to the topic, I read hundreds of articles and newspaper reports on the whole story.
 I also read Jon Krakauer’s Into Thin Air.
 It is a first-hand account of the event as Jon Krakauer, the author, on assignment from Outside magazine, was in one of the affected parties.
-National Geographic magazine has ranked this book 9th in their list of 100 greatest adventure books of all times.
+National Geographic magazine has ranked this book 9th on their list of 100 greatest adventure books of all times.

 The disaster gained wide publicity.
 The tragic deaths of world-renowned guides Rob Hall and Scott Fischer are by now well documented in hundreds of articles and in many books, yet, when I spoke to my colleagues and friends, none of them seemed to have heard or known anything about this.
-So I decided to run the story here in my blog; a story of bone-chilling horror and of heartbreaking heroism.
+So I decided to run the story here on my blog; a story of bone-chilling horror and of heartbreaking heroism.

 1996 Everest Disaster

 Since the first ascent of Mt Everest in 1953 by Sir Edmund Hillary and Tenzing Norgay Sherpa, at least 300 people have died on the slopes.
-On the night of May 10 the great mountain once again showed its hunger for human life.
+On the night of May 10, the great mountain once again showed its hunger for human life.
 A sudden storm swept the peak’s fearsome “Death Zone” with snow, subzero cold and hurricane-force winds while more than 30 climbers were descending from the summit.
 All were in what climbers call the Death Zone, above 7,500 m where the air lacks oxygen enough to support life for long periods.
 Within 24 hours eight had died and three others had suffered severe frostbite.

 May 10